strukturag/nextcloud-spreed-signaling/docker/README.md

 - `PROXY_KEY_PREFIX`: Key prefix of proxy entries.
 - `MAX_STREAM_BITRATE`: Optional global maximum bitrate for audio/video streams.
 - `MAX_SCREEN_BITRATE`: Optional global maximum bitrate for screensharing streams.
+- `ALLOWED_CANDIDATES`: List of IP addresses / subnets that are allowed to be used by clients in candidates.
+The allowed list has preference over the blocked list below.
+- `BLOCKED_CANDIDATES`: List of IP addresses / subnets to filter from candidates received by clients.
 - `TURN_API_KEY`: API key that Janus will need to send when requesting TURN credentials.
 - `TURN_SECRET`: The shared secret to use for generating TURN credentials.
 - `TURN_SERVERS`: A comma-separated list of TURN servers to use.